-- Your or Your Spouse's natural (biological) Child. - Your or Your Spouse's legally adopted Child or a Child placed in your home for adoption. - Your or Your Spouse's stepchild or foster Child. - Your or Your Spouse's grandchild who is dependent on you for support and maintenance. - A Child for whom You or Your Spouse must provide healthcare by court order or order of a state agency authorized to issue National Medical Support Notices under federal law. - A Child for whom You or Your Spouse are a legal guardian or managing conservator.
+- Your or Your Spouse's grandchild who is dependent on you for support and maintenance. - A Child for whom You or Your Spouse must provide healthcare by court order or order of a state agency authorized to issue National Medical Support Notices under federal law. - A Child for whom You or Your Spouse are a legal guardian or managing conservator.